1. A Light to the Gentiles

 Discussion questions

-1. How does the concept of being a "light to the Gentiles" apply to modern-day world evangelism efforts?
+1. How does being a "light to the Gentiles" apply to modern-day world evangelism efforts?

-2. What is the significance of the "ends of the earth" phrase in regard to the idea of being a light to the Gentiles?
+2. What is the significance of the "ends of the earth" phrase in Acts 1:8 regarding the idea of being a light to the Gentiles?

 3. In what ways can it be said that the Church has faltered in carrying the Gospel light to all people groups?
 What should be done to remedy this?